huxiangyun/kaggle_CreditCardFraudDetection/README.md

 DataSet:
 ---------
-The datasets contains transactions made by credit cards in September 2013 by european cardholders.
+The dataset contains transactions made by credit cards in September 2013 by european cardholders.

 Goal:
 ------